gurtaj1/CV/README.md

 # Gurtaj Kang
 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Portfolio](https://gurtaj1.github.io/) | [LinkedIn](https://www.linkedin.com/in/gurtaj-singh-kang-6883515b)
 ## Profile
-I am an honest, positive, and enthusiastic individual who is fully able and determined in continuing a career as a Web Developer.
+I am an honest, positive, and enthusiastic individual who is fully able and determined in continuing a career as a Front-End Developer.

 With my proven problem solving skills and ability to easily translate complex concepts into simplistic equivalencies, I am confident in what I can accomplish.